Miu Miu named Brand of the Year in Lyst Year in Fashion 2022 report

 Among the other top brands named in the report was Balenciaga.
 Demna’s second Haute Couture show for the brand, which was held in July in Paris, was named Fashion Show of the Year.
 The show made headlines for featuring Nicole Kidman, Naomi Campbell, Hadid, Christine Quinn and Balenciaga regular Kim Kardashian.

-The Bag of the Year honour went to Prada’s Re-nylon Re-edition 2020 mini bag.
+The Bag of the Year honour went to Miu Miu’s sibling brand, or more specifically, Prada’s Re-nylon Re-edition 2020 mini bag.
 Boston clogs by Birkenstock was named the Shoe of the Year.

 Barbie as the trendsetter